isomerpages/moe-necrg/_ne-related-learning-journeys/Technology/Smart National & Digital Government Group.md

 Students will learn about the underlying concepts behind emerging technologies in a fun and relatable way, understand how these technologies are being applied, and be inspired to find out more about them.

 **Target Audience**:
-P4 - P6 students
+Primary 4 - Primary 6 students
-S1 - S2 students
+Secondary 1 - Secondary 2 students

 **Programme Runtime:** All year round